Madurai Medical College: History

-The college was then situated at the Old Taluk building, Fair weather road.
+The college was then situated at the old Taluk building, Fair Weather road.
 The present building was occupied in 1958.
-In 1963 C.K.Padmanaba Menon became its first dean.
+In 1963, Dr. C. K. Padmanabha Menon became its first dean.
 It celebrated the Silver Jubilee in 1979 and Golden Jubilee in 2004.

 When the Madurai Kamaraj University was established, the college was affiliated to it.
-And when the Tamil Nadu Dr.MGR Medical University was started, the college like other medical colleges in the state was affiliated to it.
+When the Tamil Nadu Dr. M.G.R.
+Medical University was started, the college like other medical colleges in the state was affiliated to it.

 The college is spread over an area of 18.93 acres, with 360 teaching staff.

 Courses

 Courses offered include Bachelor of Medicine and Bachelor of Surgery(MBBS), Bachelor of Pharmacy (B.Pharm), Master of Pharmacy (M.Pharm), Diploma in Pharmacy (D.pharm), Nursing, and other para-medical courses.
 Selection is based on performance in the NEET.The college offers postgraduate degrees in medical and surgical specialities (Doctor of Medicine, Master of Surgery), Post Graduate Diplomas (Doctor of Osteopathic Medicine, DCH, DGO, DLO etc.) and some super specialities.

 Madurai Medical College is one of the oldest medical colleges next to Madras Medical College.